umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/events.md

 Notification events are events that fire, often immediately before or after an action is executed.
 It provides you the ability to run custom logic to react to that action occurring.
 This is useful for scenarios such as sending emails when an Order is finalized or allowing you to synchronize stock updates with an external system.

-Notification events won't allow you to change the behavior of how Vendr runs.
+Notification events won't allow you to change the behavior of how Umbraco Commerce runs.
 They provide you with an effective means of reacting when changes occur.

 ### Example: Notification event handler